kstep/vkrs/CONTRIBUTION.md

 #### Response structure implementation

 This one is even simpler.
-You just take response JSON and write it down as as `pub struct Something {}` into `*.rs.in` file (that would be `audio.rs.in` in our example).
+You just take response JSON and write it down as `pub struct Something {}` into `*.rs.in` file (that would be `audio.rs.in` in our example).
 And you will use this `Something` after arrow `->` in some request definition DSL clause.